Quantum-Enhanced Single-Parameter Phase Estimation with Adaptive NOON States: Data Availability

 \section{Data Availability}

-All simulation code, optimisation routines, and figure-generation scripts used in this work are openly available under the MIT license.
-The complete reproducible workflow is provided in the Jupyter notebook \texttt{noon-main.ipynb} at the public GitHub repository: \url{https://github.com/simanshukumar369/noon-state-adaptive-metrology}
+All simulation code, optimisation routines, and figure-generation scripts used in this work are openly available under the MIT licence.
+The complete reproducible workflow is provided in the Jupyter notebook \texttt{noon-main.ipynb} at the public GitHub repository: \url{https://github.com/simanshukumar369/noon-state-adaptive-metrology}.
+A permanently archived snapshot (v1.0.0) is also deposited at Zenodo: \url{https://doi.org/10.5281/zenodo.20041907}.
 This single notebook reproduces \emph{every} numerical result, table, and figure reported in the manuscript (including backend validation, gradient flow, full Adam optimisation for $N=2$--$5$, QFI calculations, Wigner functions, and all CFI fringes).